Thom-J-H/map_Gap_2_Tidy/README.md

 ![fail_bad](https://user-images.githubusercontent.com/12042357/129316416-d6fdceeb-8d83-4521-8737-255afc89373b.png)

+The white spaces for Afghanistan and various nations in Africa and Southeast Asia are unnecessarily confusing.
+Missing data does not mean these nations were replaced by ocean or otherwise ceased to exist.

 Instead, we want to fail gracefully.
 NA cases should be displayed: knowing that we have no data for certain nations is both important and useful.
 The following would better serve: